 As of December 31, 2023, our federal, foreign and state net operating loss carryforwards for income tax purposes were approximately \$14.9 million, \$3.8 million and \$50.8 million, respectively.
 Of our federal net operating loss carryforwards, \$12.4 million are subject to expiration beginning in 2024 while the remainder have an unlimited carryforward period.
 The state net operating loss carryforwards are subject to various applicable state tax laws.
-If not utilized, the state net operating loss carryforwards beginning in 2024.
-Our foreign net operating loss carryforwards have an unlimited carryforwards will expire over various periods beginning in 2024.
-Our foreign net operating loss carryforwards have an unlimited carryforwards for income tax purposes were approximately \$40.9 million, net of federal benefit.
+If not utilized, the state net operating loss carryforwards will expire over various periods beginning in 2024.
+Our foreign net operating loss carryforwards have an unlimited carryforward period.
+Our state tax credit carryforwards for income tax purposes were approximately \$40.9 million, net of federal benefit.
 If not utilized, the state tax credit carryforwards will begin to expire in 2024.
 A portion of the foreign and state net operating loss carryforwards and state credit carryforwards have a valuation reserve due to management's uncertainty regarding the future ability to use such carryforwards.